 In addition to numerous published articles, he is the author of Is There a Future for the Presbyterian Church (U.S.A.)? and Presbyterian Leadership.
 He is co-author with Louisville Seminary alum William Hopper of What Unites Presbyterians: Common Ground for Troubled Times.
 His latest book, Race and Reconciliation: The Confessions of 1967 and Belhar, was published in 2015 and is part of the "Being Reformed" book series (Congregational Ministries Publishing).

-A.B.
-Rhodes Associate Professor of Old Testament Faculty Director of the Louisville Grawemeyer Award in Religion taught at Union Theological Seminary in New York City, Claremont School of Theology in southern California, and the University of California, Riverside.
+Tyler MayfieldA.B.
+Rhodes Associate Professor of Old Testament Faculty Director of the Louisville Grawemeyer Award in Religion

 Samford University, (Alabama), BA; Yale Divinity School, MAR; Claremont Graduate University, PhD